 You can now use the values parsed from the Azure resource JSON in the flow by browsing the dynamic content and selecting the required value, in this example diskSizeGB.

-Leave a comment below and let me know how you use Azure Resource Explorer, or any cool ways that you are using Azure Resources withing Flow.
+Leave a comment below and let me know how you use Azure Resource Explorer or any cool ways you use Azure Resources within Flow.